vafanobakht23/Simple-task-manager/README.md

 # Simple-task-manager
-# I want to create api for CRUD for tasks
+# I want to create CRUD api for tasks
 # This api is for test